RankOrg - Developer Docs (Integrations, API & MCP)

 ## Internal routes

 RankOrg's other `/api/*` routes (authentication, billing webhooks, cron publishers, tenant resolution) are internal infrastructure secured by their own secrets.
-They are NOT part of the public API.
 Integrate via the MCP endpoint above.